Vietnam.vn - Nền tảng quảng bá Việt Nam

 My hometown has changed dramatically.
 (In the photo: The boat "Giang Dinh Co Do" - author: Dau Ha).

 My hometown has changed dramatically.
 Over the past few decades, through the ups and downs of life, the countryside scenery and traditional customs have also changed a lot.
-On the morning of the first day of Tet, I went to the commune hall to raise the flag and offer incense at the martyrs' cemetery.
+On the morning of the first day of the Lunar New Year, I went to the commune hall to raise the flag and went to the martyrs' cemetery to offer incense, and my heart was filled with emotion.
 My district is the first district in the province to meet the new rural standards with the modern beauty of the age of science and technology.
-Next to the ancient tiled houses are tall buildings standing tall on the Lam River; the boat "Giang Dinh Co Do" takes tourists on a spring tour to experience the two banks of the river with beautiful scenery.
-In the distance is Con Moc Binh Sa, which looks like an alarm clock waking Nghi Xuan to new heights.
+Next to the ancient tiled houses are tall buildings standing on the Lam River; the boat "Giang Dinh Co Do" takes tourists on a spring tour to experience the two banks of the river with beautiful scenery.
+In the distance is Con Moc, a flat sand island that looks like an alarm clock waking Nghi Xuan to new heights.

-Every New Year's Eve, I offer incense to the family altar and tell fortunes in the joy of my children and grandchildren.
-The lucky money with its noble beauty is given to the children's hands with good wishes.
-The layers of sediment blend into the modern beauty of the three days of Tet.
-Then the whole family goes on a spring outing to pick the best of the spring and enjoy the changing countryside that is reaching for tomorrow.
+Every New Year’s Eve, I offer incense to the family altar and tell fortunes in the joy of my children and grandchildren.
+The lucky money with its noble beauty is given to the children with good wishes.
+The layers of sediment blend with the modern beauty of the three days of Tet.
+Then the whole family goes on a spring outing to pick the first fruits and enjoy the changing countryside that is reaching for tomorrow.

 Tran Hanh Son